puppetlabs/puppet-docs/source/puppet/4.6/reference/environment_isolation.md

 ## Generation of Metadata

-A new command-line utility `generate type` has been added to Puppet.
+A new command-line utility `generate types` has been added to Puppet.
 This command will scan the entire environment for resource type implementations (it skips the resource types shipped in core Puppet).
 For each found resource type implementation it will write the corresponding metadata in a file named after the resource type in the directory `<env-root>/.resource_types`.

-Each time `generate type` is executed it will sync the files in the `.resource_types` directory such that:
+Each time `generate types` is executed it will sync the files in the `.resource_types` directory such that:
 * Types that have been removed in modules are removed from `resource_types`.
 * Types that are added are added.
 * Types that are unchanged (based on timestamp) are kept as is.